-Table S5.
-Pairwise t-test contrasts of amplitude in ROIs for the time interval 390-590 ms and different levels of valence.
+Table D. Pairwise t-test contrasts of amplitude in ROIs for the time interval 390-590 ms and different levels of valence.
 P-table shows the uncorrected p-values, the Bonferroni corrected significance level is alpha=0.003.
 Significant differences marked in boldface.